Patrick-Cole/pygmi/README.md

 PyGMI is developed and has been tested with the following libraries in order to function:

-* Python 3.4.2
+* Python 3.4.3
-* NumPy 1.8.2
+* NumPy 1.9.2
-* SciPy 0.14.0
+* SciPy 0.16.0
-* Matplotlib 1.4.1
+* Matplotlib 1.4.3
+* six 1.9.0 (used by Matplotlib, should be installed automatically)
+* pytz 2015.4 (used by Matplotlib, should be installed automatically)
+* python-dateutil 2.4.2 (used by Matplotlib, should be installed automatically)
+* pyparsing 2.0.3 (used by Matplotlib, should be installed automatically)
-* PyQt 4.10.4
+* PyQt 4.11.4
-* GDAL 1.11.1
+* GDAL 1.11.3
-* numexpr 2.4
+* numexpr 2.4.3
-* numba 0.15.1
+* numba 0.20.0
+* llvmlite 0.6.0 (used by numba, should be installed automatically)
+* PyOpenGL 3.1.0

 It is possible that it might work on earlier versions, especially on non-windows operating systems.
-Under windows, there are compiled .pyd files (python version of a dll) which require the NumPy and Python version to match.
-However, for actual releases, I do post windows binaries which include a standalone python distribution (that will not interfere with existing installations), so this should not be a problem.

 ##Installation
 ###General